ameliarahman/ameliarahman.github.io/_posts/2024-10-22-Explain-Postgres.md

 And here is the result of command above:
 ![](../assets/img/SQL_query_planner/seq_scan_1.png)

-_Note: If more than one line, always read the analysis from inside to outside_:
+_Note: If the result is more than one line, always read the analysis from bottom to top_:

 Before discussing scanning types, there are 3 outputs that are usually shown: